-- 1. Provide a quality customer experience, raising overall satisfaction levels to over 80% and working with residents, stakeholders and colleagues to design and deliver the services and support that matter most to them. - 2.
-Improve the quality of our built environment through investment in our infrastructure and safety and build 5000 new homes. - 3.
-Have a clear route to becoming sustainable and reducing carbon emissions, becoming net zero by 2050. - 4.
-Expand our role in providing support services, working with the health services to integrate health and housing. - 5.
-Help tackle the barriers to living well, working with our residents and communities to empower futures. - 6.
-Use our influence and size to drive policy changes which positively impact on our communities, environment and the housing sector and become the organisation others come to for solutions. - 7.
-Become more diverse from top to bottom in all respects and lead the charge as an anti-racist organisation. - 8.
-Support colleagues with the right resources, working environments and opportunities to perform at their best and deliver quality services to residents.
+- 1 Provide a quality customer experience, raising overall satisfaction levels to over 80% and working with residents, stakeholders and colleagues to design and deliver the services and support that matter most to them. - 2 Improve the quality of our built environment through investment in our infrastructure and safety and build 5,000 new homes. - 3 Have a clear route to becoming sustainable and reducing carbon emissions, becoming net zero by 2050. - 4 Expand our role in providing support services, working with the health services to integrate health and housing.

+- communities to empower futures. - policy changes which positively impact on our communities, environment and the housing sector and become the organisation others come to for solutions. - 7 Become more diverse from top to bottom in all respects and lead the charge as an anti-racist organisation. - 8 Support colleagues with the right resources, working environments and opportunities to perform at their best and deliver quality services to three strategic priorities that will shape our approach and guide all our actions: